 ON THIS PAGE: You will learn about how doctors describe a melanoma’s growth or spread.
 This is called the stage.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctors decide what type of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 To determine the stage of a melanoma, the lesion and some surrounding healthy tissue needs to be surgically removed and analyzed using a microscope.
 Doctors use the melanoma’s thickness, measured in millimeters (mm), and the other characteristics described in the Diagnosis section to help determine the disease’s stage.

 How large is the original melanoma, often called the primary melanoma or primary tumor, and where is it located?

 Has the melanoma spread to the lymph nodes?
 If so, where and how many?

 Has the melanoma metastasized to other parts of the body?
 If so, where and how much?

 The results are combined to determine the stage of melanoma for each person.
 There are 5 stages of melanoma: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to create the best treatment plan and understand a patient's prognosis.

 Stage 0: This refers to melanoma in situ, which means melanoma cells are found only in the outer layer of skin or epidermis.
 This stage of melanoma is very unlikely to spread to other parts of the body.

 Stage I: The primary melanoma is still only in the skin and is very thin.
-Stage I is divided into two subgroups, IA or IB, depending on the thickness of the melanoma, the mitotic rate, and whether a pathologist sees ulceration under a microscope.
+Stage I is divided into 2 subgroups, IA or IB, depending on the thickness of the melanoma, the mitotic rate, and whether a pathologist sees ulceration under a microscope.